ChittyAbhiram/CNN-Applications-in-Skin-Disease-Prediction-and-Detection-/README.md

 # CNN-Applications-in-Skin-Disease-Prediction-and-Detection-

+#Abstract

-Abstract— Skin cancer remains one of the most prevalent and deadly forms of cancer globally, necessitating advancements in early detection and accurate diagnosis to improve patient outcomes.
+Skin cancer remains one of the most prevalent and deadly forms of cancer globally, necessitating advancements in early detection and accurate diagnosis to improve patient outcomes.
 This